 TJ Hunt doesn’t hide the fact that he has no clue what he’s doing

-TJ Hunt built a successful company outside of YouTube
+TJ Hunt has built several successful companies outside of YouTube

 While most kids his age wouldn’t know what to do with that kind of money (and how to continuously maintain those sales numbers over the long term), TJ decided to go all-in on the business and expand.
 Quite massively as a matter of fact, in a way unlike no other automotive YouTuber ever has.
-He ditched the idea of branded merchandise and started selling car parts.
+He expanded on the idea of branded merchandise and started selling car parts as well.

 Strategic collaborations and meetups made all the difference

 When it came to building his YouTube channel, TJ Hunt did all the right things at exactly the right time.
 He resisted the urge to make his content all about himself.
-He was honest and up front about not having an automotive background and learning as he goes.
+He was honest and up front about not having an automotive background, and made it a point to learn as he goes.
 Most importantly, he engaged directly with his audience and collaborated with all the right people.

 TJ realized this, and he made it a point to offer his fans the opportunity to meet him though regular events.
 By giving his fans regular access to him, it made him more aware of what kind of people watch his videos – which ultimately led to him using that information to decide how to structure his content.
 He was (and still is) giving his viewers what they are asking for.